 (vi) for the EMFAF support: 6 %;

-(vii) for programmes under the Investment for Jobs and Growth goal that concern only the outermost regions, the percentage shall be increased by 1% point.
+(vii) for programmes under the Investment for jobs and growth goal that concern only the outermost regions, the percentage shall be increased by 1 percentage point.

 5. Where the Union contribution for technical assistance is reimbursed pursuant to point (e) of Article 51, the following elements shall apply:

-(a) the amount of the Funds allocated to technical assistance shall be identified as part of the financial allocations of each priority of the programme in accordance with point (ii) of Article 22(3)(f), for the EMFAF, each specific objective in accordance with point (iii) of the same Article.
-It and shall not take the form of a separate priority or a specific programme except for programmes supported by the AMIF, the ISF and the BMVI for which it shall take the form of a specific objective;
+(a) the amount of the Funds allocated to technical assistance is identified as part of the financial allocations of each priority of the programme in accordance with point (g)(ii) of Article 22(3), and for the EMFAF, each specific objective in accordance with point (g)(iii) of that paragraph; it does not take the form of a separate priority or a specific programme except for programmes supported by the AMIF, the ISF or the BMVI, for which it takes the form of a specific objective;

-(b) the reimbursement is made, by applying the percentages set out in points (i) to (v) to the eligible expenditure included in each payment application pursuant to Article 91(3)(a) or (c) as appropriate and from the same fund to which the eligible expenditure is reimbursed, to one or more bodies which receive payments from the Commission in accordance with Article 22(3)(k);
+(b) the reimbursement is made, by applying the percentages set out in points (i) to (v) to the eligible expenditure included in each payment application pursuant to points (a) or (c) of Article 91(3) as appropriate and from the same fund to which the eligible expenditure is reimbursed, to one or more bodies which receive payments from the Commission in accordance with point (k) of Article 22(3);

-(i) for the ERDF support under the Investment for jobs and growth goal: 3,5%
+(i) for ERDF support under the Investment for jobs and growth goal: 3,5%;

-(ii) for the Cohesion Fund support: 2,5 %;
+(ii) for Cohesion Fund support: 2,5 %;

-(iii) for the ESF+ support: 4 % and for programmes under Article 4(1)(xi) of the ESF+ Regulation: 5 %;
+(iii) for ESF+ support: 4 % and for programmes under point (xi) of Article 4(1) of the ESF+ Regulation: 5 %;

-(iv) bis for the JTF support: 4%.
+(iv) for JTF support: 4%;

-(v) for the ERDF, ESF+ and Cohesion Fund, where the total amount allocated to a Member State under the Investment for jobs and growth goal does not exceed EUR 1 billion, the percentage reimbursed for technical assistance: 6 %.
+(v) for the ERDF, ESF+ and the Cohesion Fund, where the total amount allocated to a Member State under the Investment for jobs and growth goal does not exceed EUR 1 billion, the percentage reimbursed for technical assistance: 6 %;

-(vi) for the EMFAF, the AMIF, the ISF and the BMVI support: 6 %;
+(vi) for EMFAF, AMIF, ISF and BMVI support: 6 %;

-(vii) for programmes under the Investment for Jobs and Growth goal that concern only the outermost regions, the percentage shall be increased by 1% point.
+(vii) for programmes under the Investment for jobs and growth goal that concern only the outermost regions, the percentage shall be increased by 1 percentage point.

-(c) the amounts allocated to technical assistance identified in the programme shall correspond to the percentages set out in points (i)-(vi) of point (b) for each priority and fund.
+(c) the amounts allocated to technical assistance identified in the programme correspond to the percentages set out in points (i) to (vi) of point (b) for each priority and fund.

-6. Specific rules for technical assistance for Interreg programmes shall be set out in the ETC Regulation.
+6. Specific rules for technical assistance for Interreg programmes shall be set out in the Interreg Regulation.

 Article 37 Financing not linked to costs for technical assistance of Member States